 A sound card is an essential part of a PC.
 It is necessary to add sound to your PC to enjoy games.
 The sound quality of your audio is one of the most important factors when choosing a PC.
 There are many types of PCs that don’t have an audio output.
 Some of them are capable of delivering high-quality audio, while others don’t have it at all.
 The sound quality of the PC is dependent on the number of chips and the DACs.

 A sound card is a separate circuit board that plugs into the computer.
 It provides better audio output and can decrease the CPU load on a gaming rig.
 Furthermore, a sound card is an excellent choice for high-end gamers who want to hear their favorite game with crystal-clear audio.
 If you’re a gamer, a sound card will give you more freedom of gameplay.
 You will be able to communicate with your teammates and hear the game’s audio clearly.

 The History of Sound Cards

-The first sound card were produced by the IBM PC Company.
+The first sound card was produced by the IBM PC Company.
 The card was big and clunky.
 There were no volume controls.
 You had to lean behind the computer to change the volume.
 The operating system used was DOS, and there was no volume control built in.
-In fact, the first sound cards were only 8 bit, 11 kHz sound.
+In fact, the first sound cards were only 8-bit, 11 kHz sound.
 Thankfully, newer sound cards have built-in volume controls.

 The first sound cards were external or dedicated.
 Because most computers didn’t have internal audio ports, gamers were forced to rely on beeps to make a good sound.
 As the technology evolved, gamers started composing their own music using MIDI files.
 Another reason for the development of sound cards was for music composition.
 Originally, MIDI files provided little control over the sounds that players could hear in games.